rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 The design exhibits internal fragmentation when a task requests more memory than can fit in the remaining free space in a subregion it already owns.
 The heap manager will go allocate another subregion to the task, or worse, will fail to allocate memory, leaving the hole in the first subregion to go to waste.

 This is particularly noticeable in systems that spawn many threads.
 The OS itself is allocated memory on the heap as needed for TCBs.
 This memory is protected just like any other heap memory, which means the OS is allocated MPU subregions.
 Immediately after allocating space for the TCB, space is allocated for the task stack.
 This means that the OS's MPU subregion will be followed by a task's MPU subregion, since the heap manager allocates subregions sequentially.
 This means that as the OS fills up its subregion, it is likely to experience internal fragmentation.
-See Figure 3 for an illustration of the problem.
+See [Figure 3](#fig3) for an illustration of the problem.

 <figure class="full">
     <img src="/assets/img/mpu/OS_int_frag.png">
-    <figcaption>Figure 3.
-Internal fragmentation as experienced by the OS during TCB allocation.
+    <figcaption><a name="fig3">Figure 3.</a> Internal fragmentation as experienced by the OS during TCB allocation.
 OS subregions are not consecutive, meaning that internal fragmentation can occur in many places.</figcaption>
 </figure>

 This can be solved by pre-allocating a pool of TCBs for the OS to pull from at initialization.
 By allocating all TCBs at once, the programmer will force all OS subregions to be adjacent.
 This will reduce internal fragmentation since allocated blocks are allowed to span the boundaries between adjacent subregions as long as both belong to the same entity.
 This requires knowledge of the target application and how many tasks it will require.

 ## External Fragmentation

 The design exhibits external fragmentation when a task requests more memory than can fit in the free space made up of one or more *free* MPU subregions.
 This will occur when tasks free all of the memory they own in a given subregion, and the subregion becomes free while its neighboring subregions are still occupied.
-See Figure 4 for an illustration of the problem.
+See [Figure 4](#fig4) for an illustration of the problem.

 <figure class="full">
     <img src="/assets/img/mpu/ext_frag.png">
-    <figcaption>Figure 4.
-External fragmentation.
+    <figcaption><a name="fig4">Figure 4.</a> External fragmentation.
 Though the total amount of free space is larger than the requested block, it cannot fit since there is no <i>contiguous</i> region of free space large enough.</figcaption>
 </figure>

 ## Process Loading